+Rwanda safety travel tips will help you on your safari to Rwanda.
 Most people travel to Rwanda to trek with the endangered mountain gorillas.
 Yet, many others hold off on this once in a lifetime adventure because they buy into the idea that Rwanda, like much of Africa, is unsafe.

 Yes, the country isn’t as developed to European standards, and yes, it’s neighbours tend to be a bit batshit crazy, but that’s all part of Rwanda’s charm.
 Its imperfections make it one of the top destinations in Africa, and at the moment it’s also one of the cheapest.

-But travel to Rwanda doesn’t need to be difficult.
+Travel to Rwanda doesn’t need to be difficult.
 With tourism growing each year, the infrastructure is improving, and it’s becoming easier than ever before to explore the Land of a Thousand Hills.

 1. Getting there (Flight Plans):

-Alliance Express flies directly from Kigali to Entebbe (Uganda), Johannesburg (South Africa), Nairobi (Kenya) and Bujumbura (Burundi).
+Rwanda safety travel tips give you all the possible routes that can get you to Kigali.
+These include; Alliance Express flies directly from Kigali to Entebbe (Uganda), Johannesburg (South Africa), Nairobi (Kenya) and Bujumbura (Burundi).
 In partnership with SAA and SA Alliance Air, it also flies from Kigali to the USA via Johannesburg and to London via Entebbe.
 Other international flights are with Sabena (Brussels), Kenya Airways (Nairobi), Ethiopian Airlines (Addis Ababa), Air Tanzania (Dar Es Salaam) and Air Burundi (Bujumbura).
 All international flights arrive at Kanombe Airport, 10km from central Kigali.
 An airport tax of US$20 is levied upon departure.

 2. Passport and visas information:

 A valid passport is mandatory.
-Visas, required by all visitors except nationals of the USA, Germany, Canada, Uganda, Tanzania, Kenya, Burundi and Democratic Republic of Congo, cost US$35 upwards depending on place of issue.
-Nationals of countries without an embassy can obtain a visa on arrival by prior arrangement with their hosts, who can arrange a facilities.
+Visas, required by all visitors except nationals of the USA, Germany, Canada, Uganda, Tanzania, Kenya, Burundi and the Democratic Republic of Congo, cost US$35 upwards depending on the place of issue.
+Nationals of countries without an embassy can obtain a visa on arrival by prior arrangement with their hosts, who can arrange facilities.

 Health & Safety: